 Before the output signals from the sensors can be used for an information fusion with a Bayesian network, they have to become preprocessed.
 In doing so the signals are first scaled so that the range of values is limited to [0, 1].
-The 0 shall be output, if no object is found in the area of the sensor and the 1 shall be used, if the sensor signal achieves or exceeds a characteristical value for a detection of a hand.
-To make the information of the sensors more reliable known disturbances are compensated.
+The 0 shall be output, if no object is found in the area of the sensor and the 1 shall be used, if the sensor signal achieves or exceeds a specific value for a detection of a hand.
+To make the information of the sensors more reliable known disturbances are compensated by means of characteristic curves of the corresponding sensor system.